Homemade Astronauts

-Homemade Astronauts is a television show on The Science Channel (Discovery Science USA) and Discovery+, that started airing in 2021.
-It featured DIY wannabe astronauts, who design and build their own equipment, in an attempt to reach the edge of space.
-The people are average Americans building on their farms, ranches, garages, backyards.
+Homemade Astronauts is a television show on Science Channel (Discovery Science USA) and Discovery+ that debuted in 2021.
+It featured three self financed teams, who design and build their own equipment, in an attempt to reach the edge of space.
+The people are average Americans building on their farms, ranches, garages, and backyards.

 History

 Mike Hughes reached 1875 ft altitude in a manned steam rocket in 2018, filmed for the series, setting a record for an amateur manned rocket.

 Discovery Networks gave the greenlight for full series production in 2019, for airing on The Science Channel in 2020.

-In February 2020, during filming an attempt by Mike Hughes to reach 5000 ft or 1 mi in altitude, the steam rocket crashed on landing, killing Hughes.
+In February 2020, during filming of an attempt by Mike Hughes to reach 5000 ft or 1 mi in altitude, the steam rocket crashed on landing, killing Hughes.

 In March 2020, the show filmed an attempt by Kurt Anderson to break the world ice speed record in his rocket sled Arctic Arrow using a peroxide rocket, with the Rocketboys team.
-The attempt resulted in a crash that destroyed the dragster sled, just shy of the record, reaching 241 mph, short of the record of 247 mph.
+The attempt resulted in a crash that destroyed the dragster sled, reaching 241 mph, short of the record of 247 mph.